unibo-dtm-se-2425-AvianBlasters/report/sections/06-release/index.md

 The repository also contains a `Dockerfile`, which defines the configuration needed to create a Docker image for a possible release on Docker Hub.

 The artifacts are distributed on TestPyPI, so any user can install the package using the command: `pip install -i https://test.pypi.org/simple/ Avian-Blasters`.

+*Note: Currently, the installation process via TestPyPI does not work with all Python versions due to a required package (meson-python) that is not updated on TestPyPI.
+A future official release on PyPI is planned, which will allow proper installation on all supported Python versions.*

 They are also published under the **Releases** section of GitHub, so the project can be downloaded or cloned directly.

 The release process is fully automated via GitHub Actions: each push to the `main` or `master` branch runs the `check.yml` workflow, which starts the test suite, followed by the `deploy.yml` workflow, which builds the packages and publishes them to TestPyPI.